💻

 Images are inline elements

 This means that they only take up as much horizontal space as their width and it can effect how the content following it behaves.
-For more information on how this effects the display of an images see the topic on Block vs Inline Elements.
+For more information on how this effects the display of an images see the topic on.

 Image Guidelines